klieret/collaborative-programming-github/slides.md

 ---

-## Let's explore the history of an open source repository
+## Let's explore an open source repository

 **<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

 1. Navigate to [https://github.com/klieret/collab-git-playground-codas-hep-24](https://github.com/klieret/collab-git-playground-codas-hep-24) ("playground repository")
-2. Explore the history and find a hidden tiger 🐅!
+2. Find up to 4 (!) hidden tigers 🐅!
+3. Be the first to post a screenshot of your finding to Slack!

 ---
 layout: two-cols